alephnode/alephnode/src/pages/08-benfords-law/index.md

 For now, I'm interested in experimenting with Observable through exploring one of my favorite topics in Math: Benford's Law.

+You can find the notebook associated with this article <a href="https://observablehq.com/@alephnode/benfords-law-top-5000-youtube-channels-edition" target="_blank">here</a>, or keep reading for a walkthrough on creating the visualization.

+Before we get started with Observable, it's worth summarizing Benford's law for the unfamiliar.

 ### Benford's Law: Description, Backstory

 When it comes to pop culture's emanating spotlight, most photons land on the normal distribution.
 This is fair; it uncovers the relationships underlying much of the world around us.
 Patterns in datasets relating to science, economics, and other areas of study are better identified and predicted as a result of this magical formula.